Castlevania: Portrait of Ruin: Gameplay

-Alternate modes
+Game modes

 Portrait of Ruin features four single player modes and a "Boss Rush Mode" that can be played with either one or two players.
 Initially, the main story is playable only with Jonathan and Charlotte.
 After obtaining the canonical ending, the player will unlock a prologue to the main story, "Sisters Mode", and additional stages in the Boss Rush Mode.
 Completing the game also gives the player the option to increase the difficulty, add level caps on new games, and start a game with all previously obtained items and skills.
 In Sisters Mode, the player controls Loretta and Stella Lecarde with the DS stylus rather than the traditional inputs.
 If the player meets additional requirements in the game, two other versions of the main story mode are made available: "Richter Mode" and "Old Axe Armor Mode".
-Richter Mode allows the player to control Richter Belmont and Maria Renard from Castlevania: Rondo of Blood.
+Richter Mode, which was previously in Castlevania: Symphony of the Night, allows the player to control Richter Belmont and Maria Renard from Castlevania: Rondo of Blood.
 In Old Axe Armor Mode, the player controls only the eponymous Old Axe Armor enemy without the ability to switch characters.

 Boss Rush Mode is a time attack mode separate from the main story that features three stages.
-Although only one stage is initially available, two more become available after obtaining the canoncial ending.
+Although only one stage is initially available, two more become available after obtaining the canonical ending.
 Each stage is a series of rooms with a boss or collection of monsters that the player must defeat.
 Rewards are determined by how quickly a player completes each stage.
 Portrait of Ruin is the first game in the Castlevania franchise with cooperative multiplayer.
 (Note: The 2005 title Castlevania: Dawn of Sorrow features a competitive online multiplayer mode and is the first in the series to feature any type of multiplayer.)
-Players can interact through the Co-op mode or a Shop mode via either local wireless or Nintendo Wi-Fi.
+Players can interact through the Co-op mode or a Shop mode via either local wireless or Nintendo Wi-Fi Connection.
 The online cooperative mode allows two players to complete Boss Rushes together.
 The online shop allows players to sell their items to other players at reduced prices.